MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 ### 2A - Low traffic R apps

-This is for the situation where you want to make sure your Shiny app scales beyond say a VM you've set up for low traffic.
+If you only have a few users and no existing resources, you could set up a VM that will handle the requests.
 In that situation you can just use the [`googleComputeEngineR` template for Shiny](https://cloudyr.github.io/googleComputeEngineR/articles/shiny-app.html):

 ```
 library(googleComputeEngineR)